G2Lab/pQuant/README.md

 This implementation uses the OpenFHE library to ensure robust, secure operations without compromising from computational efficiency.
 Below are the detailed instructions to help you set up and run the pQuant environment.

+### Analysis pipeline
+A Snakemake pipeline used to produce our results is included in the "workflow/" subdirectory.
+This directory also contains scripts for reference creation and read concatenation for pQuant.

 ## Installation

 ### Prerequisites and Dependencies